Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Prompt Engineering for Utterance Classification

 Additionally, we employed Fleiss' $\kappa$ \citep{fleiss} to evaluate multi-rater agreement across all seven models simultaneously, which yields a measure of overall ensemble consistency.

 Specifically, Fleiss' $\kappa$ extends Cohen's $\kappa$ framework to accommodate multiple raters in a single comprehensive analysis.
 Fleiss' $\kappa$ is defined as:

 where $\bar{P}$ represents the mean observed agreement across all classification items, while $\bar{P_e}$ denotes the mean expected agreement that would occur under the statistical assumption of independence among all seven models.
-This metric captures ensemble-wide consistency patterns that cannot be detected through pairwise comparisons alone, providing critical insights into the overall coherence. }
+This metric captures ensemble-wide consistency patterns that cannot be detected through pairwise comparisons alone, providing critical insights into the overall coherence.

-This comprehensive inter-model consistency analysis demonstrates robust agreement across our evaluation framework, with all models achieving substantial levels of consensus that validate the reliability of our classification approach.
-Fleiss's kappa values consistently exceeded 0.60 across different model groupings, indicating strong agreement that surpasses conventional thresholds for acceptable inter-rater reliability.
-In particular, commercial API models demonstrated superior consensus ($\kappa_{Fleiss}$ = 0.7354) compared to their open source counterparts ($\kappa_{Fleiss}$ = 0.6033), suggesting that standardized development practices and potentially shared training methodologies within commercial ecosystems contribute to more aligned classification behaviors.
+This inter-model consistency analysis demonstrates robust agreement across our evaluation framework, with all models achieving substantial levels of consensus that validate the reliability of our classification approach.
+Fleiss' $\kappa$ values consistently exceeded 0.60 across different model groupings when evaluated on the full dataset, as shown in Table \ref{tab:llm_fleiss_kappa}, indicating strong agreement that surpasses conventional thresholds for acceptable inter-rater reliability.
+In particular, commercial API models demonstrated superior consensus ($\kappa_{Fleiss}$ = 0.7354) compared to their open-source counterparts ($\kappa_{Fleiss}$ = 0.6033), suggesting that standardized development practices and potentially shared training methodologies within commercial ecosystems contribute to more aligned classification behaviors.
 The consistent identification of Llama-3.1 as an outlier in pairwise comparisons is a significant finding that merits further investigation of its underlying architectural or training characteristics that differentiate its classification approach from the majority of the ensemble.
 These results provide strong empirical support for the validity of our multi-model evaluation framework and establish confidence in the robustness and generalizability of our experimental findings across diverse model architectures and development paradigms.